 As per the GRE 2018 test pattern, TheGRE 2018 is delivered in two formats: Computer-based test and Paper-based test.
 Candidates can opt for any one of the formats they wish to appear for and the mention of the same must be made during the GRE registration.
 The GRE test pattern 2018 of both the formats are quite similar.
 According to ETS, candidates can take the online GRE revised General Test once in every 21 days, up to five times within any continuous rolling 12-month period.
 The GRE 2018 test pattern in both the formats vary along with accordance to theGRE Syllabus 2018.

 Understanding the test pattern of General GRE 2018

-As per the GRE 2017 test pattern, the total duration of the Computer-based GRE General test is 3 hours 45 minutes.
+As per the GRE test pattern 2018, the total duration of the Computer-delivered GRE General test is 3 hours 45 minutes.

 Number of Questions

 One "Analyse an Issue" task and one "Analyse an Argument" task